measurement-factory/EggTimer/README.md

 #### PR approving

-The bot essentially implements official voting [requirements](https://wiki.squid-cache.org/MergeProcedure), with some
+The bot essentially implements the official voting [requirements](https://wiki.squid-cache.org/MergeProcedure), with some
 differences:

 * For reliability sake, only approvals of core developers are considered.

 * In order to let all interested core developers to review a PR, there is a so-called 'rejection period'.
-This period starts from the first core developer approval date and lasts for 2 days(by default).
+This period starts from the PR creation date date and lasts for 2 days(by default).
 The bot will not attempt to merge the PR during this period.

 * The bot will merge PR just after 'rejection period' if it was approved by several core developers (>=2).
-PR author's vote (if he is a core developer at the same time) is automatically appended.
+If PR author is a core develper, its vote is automatically appended.

-* One negative vote by a core developer blocks the merge until resolved (unchanged)
+* One negative vote by a core developer blocks the merge until resolved (unchanged, placed here for completeness).

 * PRs with only one core developer approval (and no rejections) will be accepted after a 8 days period (starting from the end of 'reject period').